Particular/docs.particular.net/tutorials/monitoring-demo/index.md

 ## Running the sample

-Once you have downloaded and extracted the zip package, open the extracted folder and double-click on `MonitoringDemo.exe`.
+Once you have downloaded and extracted the zip package, open the extracted folder and double-click on `MonitoringDemo`.

 The details on how the demo is set up can be found in the demo [setup walkthrough](walkthrough-setup.md).